cesarIOE97/energy_consumption/measurement/notes.md

 ## Aalto computer

- - FIX THE NUMBER OF TIMES FOR EACH APPLICATION (10 TIMES ALWAYS)

- - CHOOSE MEDIAN INSTEAD OF MEAN FOR DATA
  - Check the cpu usage, memory usage and CPU CYCLES (or CPU times)
  - Keep the difference in each version plot and SET to percentage (Relative results) instead of the JOULES (Absolute number)
  - Confirm the number of threads and the change of multithreading (Java application)